 Mobile applications empower us to stay connected with people and information while on the go, and bring greater independence and often more fun into our day-to-day lives.
 With apps like OnStar's RemoteLink1, Chevrolet MyLink2, Buick and GMC IntelliLink2 and Cadillac CUE2, GM leverages this technology to enhance your driving experience.

-The RemoteLink application brings the power of OnStar directly to smartphones to let drivers control functions like locking their doors and starting their vehicles from anywhere.
-Navigation is made simple, too, with the ability to search for a destination and send directions directly from your phone to your vehicle.
-Directions download into the vehicle at the next ignition cycle.Owners can also check vehicle diagnostics like fuel level, remaining oil life, and tire air pressure remotely.
+Tech lovers everywhere will be excited about the OnStar RemoteLink mobile app.
+This clever app lets you control some of your car’s features from virtually anywhere.
+Check your fuel level, oil life and tire pressure (if your vehicle is equipped with a tire pressure monitoring system) talk to an Advisor, locate your car on a map (available only to U.S. Subscribers), remote start it (if factory equipped) and lock or unlock doors from anywhere you have a signal (if equipped with power door locks).
+If you have a subscription plan that includes Navigation, you can search for a destination and send directions directly from your phone to your vehicle.
 With Buick and GMC IntelliLink, Chevrolet MyLink and Cadillac CUE, you can use Bluetooth3 or USB4 connectivity to integrate your smartphone and other apps right into your vehicle's in-dash display.
 These services not only provide for hands-free use of your phone with voice activation or in-dash controls, it gives you access to other apps and services like Pandora Internet radio.